p10rahulm/academic-paper-writing/readme.md

 ---
 ## Preface

+The need for an overarching goal in life has been well established.
+People with such goals tend to typically architect their lives around these goals and are therefore in a much better position to achieve them.

+There are many overarching life goals that one may take up in one's own life.
+These overarching goals typically allow up to define our smaller tasks and take up

 The idea of doing something for posterity has always excited me as a goal for leading a life.
 It gives a satisfaction of knowing that you have done something worthwhile during your time here.

 But impacting the course of humanity is not an easy task.
-One must either find
+One must either find a profession that by its very nature impacts a very large number of individuals.

 My own journeys have taken me into forays across many fields with plenty of confusion as to what to do.
 Luckily for me, there was a field that was always staring at me from get go, but I had ignored